If you are a director/casting director/theatre company/performance venue

-The best way to support my endeavour is to offer interview and review opportunities.
+If you would like to support my arts writing, the best way to do so is to offer interview and review opportunities.
 However, do know that I will be perfectly honest in my review.
 Otherwise, my reviews are useless.

 You can make a monthly contribution through my Patreon page.
 Do note that all the different tiers are in US dollars.